alifirhas/cmdk-revision/src/503-519/513-Variety.md

 Of course, waiting does not mean that Roy does nothing.
 In fact, after considering several follow-up developments after Tyrael's disappearance, Roy thinks that he needs an army, a huge army of demons, in order to use Deal with a possible attack from the High Heavens.

 As long as you don't hide in the purgatory space of the flame hell, then in the world of Sanctuary, Roy's whereabouts will be discovered sooner or later.
-After all, the high-level heaven has lost an archangel and this archangel It is not as degenerate as Malthael, so it is certain that after finding out that Roy did not perish with Tyrael, the high heaven will definitely take revenge on Roy.
+After all, the High Heaven has lost an archangel and this archangel It is not as degenerate as Malthael, so it is certain that after finding out that Roy did not perish with Tyrael, the High Heaven will definitely take revenge on Roy.

 In this case, a powerful army of demons is essential for Roy.
 He is even thinking about whether to summon Julia, Beniam, and the others to this world to manage the army for him.